Net-time/piAutomower2xx/README.md

 - [x] Make a Serial control cable (TTL 3.3V)
 - [x] Spoof movment command sets from Tweak Automower by Poildecarotte
 - [x] Make a basic commandline python script
-- [ ] Install Raspberry with neccesary mods for DC power ( partly done )
+- [x] Install Raspberry with neccesary mods for DC power ( partly done )
 - [ ] Modify mower to be able to control it with lid closed ( disable lid switch from raspberry gpio )
 - [ ] Figure out how to control wheel speed ( partly done )
 - [ ] Finish basic README
 - [ ] Figure out how to design the command set for future implementation in other projects.
 - [ ] Initial upload

+List of status replies at https://github.com/nchorherr/openhab2-binding-husqvarnaam/tree/master